-Detailed information on the results and dividends for the year ended 31 December 2023 can be found in the Strategic report on page 15.
+Detailed information on the results and dividends for the year ended 31 December 2023 can be found in the Strategic report on pages 15 and 16.

-Future developments of the business

-Details on the future developments of the business can

-be found on page 13 of the Chairman's statement and on page 16 of the Strategic report.
+Future developments of the business Details on the future developments of the Company can be found in the Chairman's statement on page 13 and Strategic report on page 16.